Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Filtrations and Complexes

 We now have the following realization result which will be used in the construction of the KSS.
-It is equivalent to the construction in \cite{EKMM}. \begin{prop} Given a free resolution of $\pi_*A$ by $\pi_*R$-modules
+It is equivalent to the construction in \cite{EKMM}. \begin{prop} Given a projective resolution of $\pi_*A$ by $\pi_*R$-modules